Kiwanis Centennial Park

 Restoring the North Side

 Beginning in May of 2017, the Kiwanis Centennial Park Project broke ground with the vision to strengthen Vulcan’s bond with Downtown Birmingham, as well as fortify an extension to Vulcan Trail.
 In honor of the Kiwanis Club of Birmingham’s 100th year, this redevelopment project presents many opportunities for the visitors of Vulcan Park and Museum by creating a second entrance to the park and restoring the northern staircase providing entry for pedestrians.
 Moreover, Vulcan Trail currently ends at 11th Pl S., but has plans to be extended to Green Springs Highway thus increasing the trail distance to two miles.
 The trail will serve as a hub for the planning of 750 miles of Birmingham’s Red Rock Ridge and Valley Trail System.
 As an added bonus, the Kiwanis Centennial Park will include a dynamic light show that will further brighten Vulcan’s presence in the Birmingham Skyline.
-This restoration project is nearing the early stages of completion, over the next few months, and is expected to be the heart of a new and dynamic Birmingham.
+This restoration project has been completed and is a bright and connects Vulcan with downtown Birmingham.
+Be sure to stop by and see the new addition!

 Updates Underway at Vulcan Park and Museum